 - mobile friendly pages

-So let’s quickly write an introduction with some long-tail keywords in a natural way.
+Let’s quickly write an introduction with some long-tail keywords in a natural way.
 Say you’re an SEO agency and want to create a high-quality article by targeting some profitable long-tail keywords while, at the same time, avoiding a Google penalty.
-Here are the simple steps to achieve your goals:
+Here are the simple steps to achieve this:

 The target key phrases are: